syncfusion-content/maui-docs/MAUI/Kanban-Board/Getting-Started.md

 This section provides a quick overview for working with Essential Kanban for .NET MAUI.
 It is an efficient way to visualize the workflow at each stage along its path to completion.

-## Creating an application .NET MAUI Kanban Board control
+## Creating an application using .NET MAUI Kanban Board control

 1. Create a new .NET MAUI application in Visual studio.
 2. Syncfusion .NET MAUI components are available in [nuget.org](https://www.nuget.org/).
 To add SfKanban to your project, open the NuGet package manager in Visual Studio, search for Syncfusion.Maui.Kanban and then install it.